kcs-purveshthakkar/kcs-purveshthakkar/README.md

 💡 &nbsp; Also worked as React.js Intern at Prutha TechnoMarket Pvt.
 Ltd.

-💡 &nbsp; Completed Bachelor's Degree in Computer Engineering from LDRP Institute of Technology & Research.
+💡 &nbsp; Completed Bachelor's Degree in Computer Engineering from LDRP Institute of Technology & Research, Gandhinagar.

 <!---